 Parental Substitute: Twilight Sparkle and Princess Celestia have this going on.
 Twilight Sparkle points out she does actually have her own parents, and that she's perfectly happy with them.

 Peggy Sue: Averted, mostly.
 Twinkle has very little in-depth knowledge of what happened twenty-two years ago, and no real desire to rock the boat (aside from stopping Trixie from using the Alicorn Amulet, though she doesn't know the specifics of what went down there).
-She is, however, extremely determined to stop the events of her aunt and uncle's wedding from happening.
+She is, however, extremely determined to stop the events of her aunt and uncle's wedding from happening the way they did.

 Piano Drop: Utilised on Trixie by Twinkle in a duel.
 Trixie holds a grudge over it for the next eighteen chapters.